ArjenTamerus/DFToy/README.md

 diagonalisation increases _very rapidly_ with the number of wavevectors.
 It is recommended to only run the iterative solver (`dftoy --iterative`) for larger problems.

+## Different results between C and Fortran
+This is currently being looked into.